 On our recent visit, the majority of the locals we encountered were exceptionally friendly and helpful – we found that true during our brief three-day stint in Helsinki – and that’s perhaps one of the largest draws for travelers who are visiting.
 As far as sightseeing is concerned, Helsinki isn’t overflowing with historic sights or must-see places.

-The country itself as we know it is fairly young, having just celebrated its 100th anniversary.
+The country itself as we know it is fairly young, having recently celebrated its 100th anniversary.
 You can tick off many of the city’s main sights in a day, maybe two.
 People who adore Helsinki tout the intangibles: the experience of a leisurely, cozy hour chatting at a café, good quality of life, a bike ride and outdoor experience during the sun-drenched months of summer and the general vibe of the city.

 So, all of that being said, how do you experience a perfect day in Helsinki?
 As far as sights are concerned, it’s very doable.